Axway/platform-management-docs/content/en/docs/release_notes/09_02_00_relnotes.md

 ## New feature

-* Added a _Devices_ view in the _Account_ section for users which have multi-factor authentication enabled allowing authorized devices to be viewed and managed.
+* Added a _Devices_ view in the _Account_ section for those using **Amplify Platform** for authentication allowing users authorized devices to be viewed and managed.

 ## Fixed issues